MaterializeInc/materialize/doc/user/content/sql/alter-role.md

 `ALTER ROLE` alters the attributes of an existing role.

 {{< warning >}}
-Role-based access control (RBAC) is under development {{% gh 11579 %}}.
+Role-based access control (RBAC) is disabled by default.
+Please reach out to support if you would like to enable RBAC.
-Currently, no role attributes or privileges are considered when executing `CREATE ROLE` statements, but these attributes are saved and will be considered in a future release.
 {{< /warning >}}

 ## Syntax